neokii/op4/README.md

 ------------------------

 We **appreciate** all help!
 Anywhere we get it!
-To get involved join us on discord or Contribute to the project with code or help support the coders by donating.
+To get involved join us on discord or Contribute to the project with code or help support the project by donating.

 - https://discord.gg/zWSnqJ6rKD